Tips to help you get you ready for the school year & first day of school ideas!

 Man, this is the HARDEST thing at back to school time for us.
 We stick to a somewhat normal summer bedtime but it's much later than our school day bedtime.

-And I always let the kids sleep in as much as they want to during the summer months.
+And I always let our kids sleep in as much as they want to during the summer months.
 Our peditrician has told them "sleeping helps you to grow taller" so that's helped too.

 I let our kids each pick out their own fun alarm clock and choose which setting to put it on each night.
 I figure it gives them more control over how they wake up in the morning and then it's not all on me to shake them out of bed :)